|

 longer.
 Therefore the U.S. company Alcoa tried in spring 2007 to take

-world's top position.
-When these take over plans were disclosed the EWC of
+the world's top position.
+When these take over plans were disclosed the

-taken company but also for those of the buyer.
-The EWC fears that the
+staff of the taken company but also for those of the buyer.
+The EWC

-European aluminium industry will lose more and more competence centres and
+fears that the European aluminium industry will lose more and more

 On

-discuss the effects of such a merger on the jobs: the German EWC chairman
+to discuss the effects of such a merger on the jobs: the German EWC

-of Alcoa, the French EWC secretary (spokesman of the employees' side) of
+chairman of Alcoa, the French EWC secretary (spokesman of the

-members of both groups from seven countries came together in Brussels on
+groups from seven countries came together in Brussels on 21st June 2007

-June 2007 and agreed on a common procedure.
-They demanded the strict
+and agreed on a common procedure.
+They demanded the strict compliance

-compliance with their participation rights, the involvement in the process of
+with their participation rights, the involvement in the process of EU

 with central management of both groups.